olsydor/EPAM-OnlineUA-Cloud-DevOps-Fundamentals-Autumn-2022/task_3_Networks_using_Linux/README.md

 ![isc-dhcp-server](prntscrn/Server-isc.png)

-1.4 Checking the operation of the DHCP service:
+1.4 Check the operation of the DHCP service:

 ```
  sudo systemctl status isc-dhcp-server.service
 ```
 ![](prntscrn/Server-DHCP-service.png)

-1.5 Сonfigure the operation of network ports for Client-3 and Client-2.
+1.5 Сonfig the operation of network ports for Client-3 and Client-2.
 One port works on the principle of getting a dynamic address, and the second port sets statics, according to the task:</br>

 __Client-3__</br>
 ![Client-3](prntscrn/client3-ip-addresses.png)</br>